Best Places to Go Camping on Long Island with Kids

 Open mid-May through early-October

-Watch Hill Marina and Campground has 22 sand sites, one universally accessible site on decking, and four glamping sites, all nestled among the dunes right by the beach.
-Each has water, picnic tables, barbecue grills, and many even have electrical hookups.
+Watch Hill Marina and Campground offers 26 sand sites, all nestled among the dunes right by the beach.
+Each has water, picnic tables, and barbecue grills, and many have electrical hookups.
 There is a National Park Service Visitors Center with programs every day for kids and families.
 There is also a restaurant and tiki bar.
 Dogs are allowed on leashes.
+Note: Sand camping requires longer than normal tent stakes.

 Wildwood State Park is home to a beautiful, sandy camping spot